zachvalenta/jvns.ca/content/post/2018-09-22-new-zine--help--i-have-a-manager-.markdown

 have a _great_ manager, there are still a lot of things I can do to make sure that we work well together, mostly around communicating clearly!
 So this zine is about how to do that.

 You can get it for $10 at https://gum.co/manager-zine.
-There are also various company rates if you want to buy it for your team.
 Here's the cover and table of contents:

 <div align="center">
 <a href="https://gum.co/manager-zine"><img width="250px" src="https://jvns.ca/images/manager-cover.png"></a>